University of Minnesota System: Duluth

 The University of Minnesota Duluth (UMD) became part of the system in 1947, though the campus has a history stretching back to 1895 when it was formed as the Normal School at Duluth.
-UMD integrates liberal education, research, creative activity, and public engagement and prepares students to thrive as lifelong learners and globally engaged citizens.

 Its men's hockey program competes in the National Collegiate Hockey Conference and its women's hockey program competes in the Western Collegiate Hockey Association.
 UMD baseball, men's and women's basketball, men's and women's cross country, football, men's and women's track and field, soccer, softball, tennis, and volleyball are Division II teams.
 Their teams are nicknamed Bulldogs. and their mascot is Champ.

-Among the graduates from UMD are former Lieutenant Governor of Minnesota Yvonne Prettner Solon, current Duluth mayor Emily Larson, and former Duluth mayor Don Ness.
-Brian Kobilka received the 2012 Nobel Prize in chemistry.
+Among the graduates from UMD are former Lieutenant Governor of Minnesota Yvonne Prettner Solon, former Duluth mayor Emily Larson, and former Duluth mayor Don Ness.
+Brian Kobilka received the 2012 Nobel Prize in Chemistry.
 UMD has produced numerous professional hockey players including John Harrington and Mark Pavelich from the 1980 Miracle on Ice Olympic hockey team, and NHL Hall of Famer Brett Hull.

 Campus media includes The Bark newspaper; until 2021, UMD also owned radio station KUMD-FM (now WDSE-FM).

 Morris

 The University of Minnesota Morris (UMM) joined the system in 1960.
 UMN Morris is a public liberal arts college.

-UMN Morris provides opportunities for students to grow intellectually, engage in community, experience environmental stewardship, and celebrate diversity.
 The campus offers 34 majors, 35 minors, and 13 licensure areas, along with the option to create one's own major.
 The student-to-faculty ratio is 13:1, and students are able to engage in undergraduate research and internships with faculty members.
 One in five students also participates in NCAA Division III Intercollegiate Athletics as a Cougar athlete.

-With tuition a quarter of Minnesota’s most expensive private school and 96% of incoming students receiving financial aid, UMN Morris students graduate with the lowest student loan debt in the University of Minnesota system.
+With tuition a quarter of Minnesota's most expensive private school and 96% of incoming students receiving financial aid, UMN Morris students graduate with the lowest student loan debt in the University of Minnesota system.